Toxic Work Environment: 18 Examples and How to Improve It

 The Problem: Of course you want every member of your team to feel like they belong in your company culture, but hiring for culture fit is an outdated recruitment strategy that will cost you top talent.
 When you seek out carbon copies of your current employees, your culture will remain stagnant or start to decline.
 Like-minded individuals are great at agreeing, but tend to butt heads when it comes to pushing the envelope.

 The Fix: Start to hire for culture add.
 This approach ensures that you bring on candidates who will connect with your team on a meaningful level.
 Culture adds are individuals who share your core values and are passionate about your mission but bring a unique background, perspective or experience to the team.
-Following this strategy helps build a diverse and inclusive culture where individuals from all walks of life are welcome.
+Following this strategy helps build a diverse and inclusive culture where individuals from all types of backgrounds are welcome.

 The Fix: Start paying attention to those employee reviews.
 Add a question that helps discern whether an employee wants to move up the ranks, then start a formal program to mentor and coach employees with potential.